FernleafSystems/Shield-Security-for-WordPress/readme.txt

 1. WordPress Plugins
 1. WordPress Themes

-Almost every security plugin can now do #1 - it's easy because WordPress.org provides *file fingerprints* for core files.
+Almost every security plugin can now do #1 - it's easy because WordPress.org provides *checksums* for core files.

-But, there are no hashes available for plugins and themes, so they can't do it.
+But, there are no hashes available for plugins and themes, particularly premium plugins, so they can't do it.

-Shield is **the only WordPress security plugin** that offers full and accurate detection of file modifications for plugins and themes because we **build our own file fingerprints**.
+Shield is **the only WordPress security plugin** that offers accurate detection of file modifications for all plugins and themes because we **build our own file fingerprints**.

-Shield Security can compare the file contents of every plugin & theme in the WordPress.org repository, looking for changed or new files
+Shield can compare the file contents of every plugin & theme in the WordPress.org repository, looking for changed or new files

 And, if you're a ShieldPRO client, you can protect premium plugins/themes too, including Yoast SEO and Advanced Custom Fields Pro.

-Where possible, Shield Security will repair any unrecognised/modified files it detects.
+Where possible, Shield will repair any unrecognised/modified files it detects.

-#### Shield makes Security easy

-There's no reason for your WordPress security to be so complicated.

-Shield Security is the easiest security plugin to setup - you simply activate it and off you go!
-As you learn more, you can tweak the settings to suit your needs.

 #### Non-stop Security Notifications Are Not Okay.
-Your security plugin must be smarter, and take responsibility for decisions so you don't have to.
+Your security plugin must be smarter, and take responsibility for decisions, so you don't have to.

-Shield Security handles many problems for you, making intelligent security decisions without noisy email notifications.
+Shield handles many problems for you, making intelligent decisions without noisy email notifications.

-### Dedicated Premium Security Support When You Go PRO
+### Dedicated Premium Support When You Go PRO

 The Shield Security team prioritises email technical support over the WordPress.org forums.
 Individual, dedicated technical support is only available to customers who have [purchased Shield Pro](https://shsec.io/ab).